PicsArt/cppbind/docs/03_get_started/01_functions.rst

 .. note::
-    Object caching for kotlin and swift are not supported yet, that's why each function call creates a new wrapper object with different ownership depending on the function's return value policy.
+    Object caching for kotlin and swift are not supported yet, that's why each function call creates a new binding object with different ownership depending on the function's return value policy.

 Supported return values policies are: